-|National Point of Contact|
+|National Points of Contact|

 Nov 2014-Nov 2016

-The progress in the space field has continued through to today with the development of new satellite technologies within the government and private sector, reinforcing that Argentina is indeed an actor in the international space community.
+The progress in the space field has continued through to today with the development of new satellite technologies within the government, universities and private sector, reinforcing that Argentina is indeed an actor in the international space community.
 Therefore, it’s important to bring new players, young and dedicated individuals to collaborate and develop new ties with the international community to participate and bring space closer to us.

-For those interested in the history of Argentina’s space activities, Pablo de León (a former Argentina’s SGAC NPOC) has released his new book titled “Historia de la Actividad Espacial en la Argentina” which covers space activities until the year 1980.
+For those interested in the history of Argentina’s space activities, Pablo de León (a former Argentina’s SGAC NPOC) has released his book titled “Historia de la Actividad Espacial en la Argentina” which covers space activities until the year 1980.
 The book can be purchased from here.

-Country-Specific Events in 2013
+Country-Specific Events in 2017

 Interesting Web Links for the Young Generation in Argentina